 Organ growth

 Disease or injury may lead to organ failure.
 The only solution to this is a transplant.
-In Australia, roughly 1,600 people are on the transplant waiting list at any one time.
-The problem is there are not enough donor organs to go around and many people will die before they get a chance at a new life.
+In Australia, roughly 1,600 people are on the transplant waiting list at any one time, but the challenge is the limited supply of donor organs.

 One of the goals of regenerative science is to be able to create new body parts from a patient’s own cells and tissues.
 This would not only eliminate the demand for organs but also the complications arising from organ rejection.